 What we think of as NYC is actually divided into five boroughs, each representing a county.
 (For some reason, New York’s leaders adopted the British term “borough,” even though the Brits lost the war.)
 With each borough containing dozens of unique neighborhoods and millions of people, it helps to get a quick overview of NYC’s five boroughs.

 Want to take a closer look?
 We thought you might.
-Read on or click to jump to the section that interests you most:
+Read on or click below to jump to the section that interests you most:

 - Manhattan Neighborhoods — New York County